kylin-zhuo/talent/README.md

 (c) Generate the talent profiles which contain their skills.
 Find the most similar talents given a certain set of skills.

-5) Comanpy information
+5) Company information

 Extract the TF-IDF vectors from the description of each company as its feature.
-Recommend based on cosine similarity of the feauture.
+Recommend based on cosine similarity of the feature.
 P.S. the calculation can take seconds.

 -----
 #Run the program